sarma1807/Prometheus-Grafana-Cassandra/05_Grafana/README.md

 Put "14070" in text box for "Import via grafana.com"

 Click on "Load" button.

+Grafana should download the dashboard from grafana.com

+Click on "Import" button.
 ```

 ##### if your server does NOT have internet access :